 He who takes too much upon himself can't do justice to all of his assumed duties

 This saying refers to a person who, for trying to carry out many things at once, doesn´t do any of them well.

 A person should express his opinion and give advice only within the realm of his competence.
 When in doubt, he cannot go wrong by minding his own business.

-Our thanks to Mikhael Zemtsov and Enno Voorhorst for delighting us all with their original arrangement and interpretation of Asturias by Isaac Albeniz!
+We and our readers extend our warmest thanks to Mikhael Zemtsov and Enno Voorhorst for enchanting us with their playing and with their original arrangement of Asturias by Isaac Albeniz!

 Search this site!